-Valuation of intangible assets
+Carrying value of intangible assets

-The carrying value of the Rorrico asset at 31 December 2019 was HK\$3.6 million (2018:HK\$3.9).
-We considered the risk that the carrying value of the intangible asset may be impaired.
+The carrying value of the Rorrico asset at 31 December 2020 was HK\$3.2 million.
+There is a risk that the Group may not be able to exploit the value of this asset which could mean the value of the asset is impaired.